IslandViewPTA/islandview-pta-site/content/news/2021-1-newsletter.md

 {{< fig src="treat-bags.jpg" align="center" class="max-w-xs" >}}

-[Check out this video of the Island View staff sharing their gratitude](https://www.youtube.com/watch?v=lm_xSKLe4-o) for all of your thoughtfulness and uplifting support as we team with them to make the best of this tough situation.
+Check out the YouTube video below of the Island View staff sharing their gratitude for all of your thoughtfulness and uplifting support as we team with them to make the best of this tough situation.

 {{< youtube "lm_xSKLe4-o" >}}

+***

 On the calendar are parent teacher conferences in March.
 We typically provide a dinner for staff but with COVID and a reduced budget (due to the absence of fundraisers), we will get creative again!
 More information coming soon!
 Contact Stacey Mahoney at [hospitality@islandviewpta.org](mailto:hospitality@islandviewpta.org) with your hospitality ideas and to volunteer for upcoming events.